GTFU, Part Four: Confronting Your Emotional Energy Vampires & Fears

 • Fear of looking ridiculous.
 That people will laugh at me behind my back.

-The people I respect won’t; they haven't yet, and its extremely unlikely theyre going to start now.
+The people I respect won’t; they haven't yet, and it’s extremely unlikely they’re going to start now.

 Step Four: Repeat the process with each bullet point in turn.
 Take as long as you need to.